ANTIGUA KITESURFING HOLIDAYS

 Very good good normal bad

-Jabberwock bay is the most renowned area for kiters.
-It is a beautiful National Park situated on the north coast.
-The conditions are suitable for beginners to advanced kitesurfers.
-The are is sandy, with shallow areas, which drop off into deeper waters.
-Shore break can occur after a storm, or with really strong winds.
+This bay is the most well-known area in Antigua for kiters.
+It is situated within a beautiful National Park on the northern coast. of the island.
+The conditions are suitable for both beginners and advanced kitesurfers.
+The bay is beautifully sandy with shallow areas that drop off steeply into deeper waters, especially after storms, or with very strong winds.
 Bump 'n' jump conditions are also common with strong winds.
-Overall the wind generally blows between 12 - 20 knots at Jabberwock Bay, making perfect conditions for all levels.
+Overall the wind generally blows between 12 to 20 knots in Jabberwock Bay, making it perfect conditions for all levels.

-St John's is the capital city with museums, a cathedral and duty-free shopping.
+St John's is the capital city of Antigua which has many museums, a cathedral and duty-free shopping.
 Nelson's Dockyard will fascinate everyone, as will the natural landmark, Devils Bridge located on the east coast.
 Barbuda, Antiguas' small sister island, is home to Coco Bay, one of the finest beaches on the planet.
-Other cool activities apart from the obvious of windsurfing and kitesurfing, include helicopter tours, snorkeling cruises, 4x4 island tours, sightseeing, and deep sea fishing.
-With the island being so small, it is really easy to visit the different towns and cities, though a temporary driving license for Antigua is required.
-They are really easy to get, and are available from all police stations, or at the airport.

-Various hotels host kids clubs during the days, which is a great way for kids to make friends from around the world.
-The conditions allow kids to learn either kitesurfing or windsurfing in safe, cross-on conditions.
-The vibe on the island is generally friendly, and safe, and introduces kids to new cultures.
+Various hotels offer kids clubs during the days, which is a great way for your children to make friends from around the world.
+The wind conditions on Antigua allow children to learn either kitesurfing or windsurfing in safe, cross-onshore conditions.
+The vibe on the island is generally friendly, safe, and culturally diverse.